 The second part of the new share plan was classified as liability settled.
-The grant date and reporting date fair value of this part of the plan was estimated at \$249 million and \$229 million, respectively, using the Black-Scholes-Merton option-pricing model.
-The reporting date fair value was estimated assuming a risk-free interest rate of 7.0% per annum, an expected dividend yield of 4.67% per annum, an expected time to maturity of four years and a volatility factor of 16.8%.
+The grant date and reporting date fair value of this part of the plan was estimated at \$249 million and \$226 million, respectively, using the Black-Scholes-Merton option-pricing model.
+The reporting date fair value was estimated assuming a risk-free interest rate of 14.89% per annum, an expected dividend yield of 6.36% per annum, an expected time to maturity of three years and a volatility factor of 12.6%.
 The expected volatility factor for the annual weighted average share price was estimated based on the historical volatility of the Company's shares for the previous seven year period up to January 2013.

-Related to these plans the Group recorded \$109 million, \$182 million and \$137 million of compensation expense during the years ended December 31, 2013, 2012 and 2011, respectively, of which \$98 million was recognized as an increase in additional paid-in capital during the year ended December 31, 2011.
-As of December 31, 2013 and 2012, \$52 million and \$380 million related to these plans are included in "Other current liabilities" of the consolidated balance sheets, respectively.
+Related to these share plans the Group recorded \$168 million, \$109 million and \$182 million of compensation expense during the years ended December 31, 2014, 2013 and 2012, respectively.
+As of December 31, 2014 and 2013, \$44 million and \$52 million related to the new compensation plan are included in "Other current liabilities" in the consolidated balance sheets, respectively.

-As of December 31, 2013, there was \$183 million of total unrecognized compensation cost related to unvested benefits.
+As of December 31, 2014, there was \$135 million of total unrecognized compensation cost related to unvested benefits.
 This cost is expected to be recognized periodically by the Group up to December 2017.

-Note 21.
+Note 22.
 Segment information

-Presented below is information about the Group's operating and geographical segments for the years ended December 31, 2013, 2012 and 2011, in accordance with Topic 280, "Segment reporting," of the Codification.
+Presented below is information about the Group's operating and geographical segments for the years ended December 31, 2014, 2013 and 2012, in accordance with Topic 280, "Segment reporting," of the Codification.